MiFID Reloaded: Using Advanced Analytics to Support Best Execution

 When I was an equities dealer on the buy-side for a short while, some seven years ago, I thought I knew what I was doing.
 I watched the bids and the offers in the order book closely, hoping I could learn to read them like Keanu Reeves could read The Matrix.
 I watched out for news on the names I was trading and any others of interest to my portfolio managers, and I had screens full of charts and morning reports from brokers and watch lists and chat rooms and alerts and even a system built by my talented colleague that would calculate intraday P&L and bark whenever a stop-loss was hit and we needed to exit.
 We called it Watchdog.

 Every day I digested as much information as I could, and I ingested at least seven cups of coffee as I did it.
-I tried to be the best trader I could be, and best execution was always front and centre in my mind.
+I tried to be the best trader I could be, and best execution was always front and center in my mind.
 And all that was great, but I returned home every day mentally exhausted from the sheer, monumental effort of trying to be everywhere at once.

 Seven years on, at the cusp of MIFID II implementation and with the higher and wider standards of best execution it demands, I find myself casting my mind back and wondering whether, even with all that effort, I would have fallen short of the new obligations.
 I clearly wasn't being efficient, and that inefficiency must have cost some alpha along the way.

-Thankfully things have moved on a little bit since those days, and now there’s a better way to keep on top of orders, react to the information that matters, and to boost productivity and performance.
+Thankfully things have moved on a little bit since those days, and now there’s a better way to keep on top of orders, react to the information that matters, and to boost productivity and performance

 Imagine a platform that watches everything you, as an experienced trader, would watch, alerts you to any abnormal, statistically significant behaviour anywhere in your trading universe, and tells you about it.